ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Because this query is for an SUDN, which no entity can claim ownership over, the ServiceMode SVCB response MUST NOT use the "." value for the TargetName.
-Instead, the domain name used for DoT or used to construct the DoH template MUST be provided.
+Instead, the domain name used for DoT/DoQ or used to construct the DoH template MUST be provided.

 The following is an example of an SVCB record describing a DoH server discovered by querying for `_dns.resolver.arpa`: